 The Student Selection Process

-A selection committee composed typically of the Earlham faculty representative, past Program participants, and a representative from IPO reviews the application materials.
+A selection committee composed typically of the Earlham faculty representative, past program participants, and a representative from the CGE reviews the application materials.
 An interview is also an important component of the process.

-The International Programs Office may consult with the relevant college personnel for advice concerning, but not limited to, recent and serious medical or emotional problems, recent and serious violations of acceptable community behavior such as alcohol or drug abuse, threats of physical harm, damage or destruction of property, or sexual assault.
+The Center for Global Education may consult with the relevant college personnel for advice concerning, but not limited to, recent and serious medical or emotional problems, recent and serious violations of acceptable community behavior such as alcohol or drug abuse, threats of physical harm, damage or destruction of property, or sexual assault.

 The Student Acceptance Process

-The Director of the Earlham-approved Program informs the students of the results of the selection process.
-IPO forwards selected applicant materials to the individual Program Director.
+The Director of the Earlham-approved program informs the students of the results of the selection process.
+The CGE forwards selected applicant materials to the individual Program Director.
 Students will hear directly from the Program Director of acceptance.